carloschon/simple_waypoints/README.md

 - **Use menu:** `/wf`

 NOTE 1:

 The GUI allows you to select a beacon color from 8 available options.
 When creating waypoints using the chat commands, a random color will be selected for the beacon.

+**UPDATE:** Beacons are disabled by default but you can enable them in the minetest config.

 NOTE 2: "teleport" privilege is required.